Whine Down With Jana Kramer

 Seeking Expert Opinions?

-At one point in the episode, Kramer brings on a life coach who has a practice specializing in empowering women to reclaim their own lives after starting families.
+At one point in the debut episode, Kramer brings on a life coach who has a practice specializing in empowering women to reclaim their own lives after starting families.

 The phone connection and audio were not the greatest quality and the coaching and manner of delivery being put forth by this life coach were equally sub-par as well, however, Kramer kept the segment intriguing by at times respectfully pushing back on the advice being doled out.